 Generally speaking, 4 days in Santorini is a good amount of time to enjoy and get to know the island.
 Needless to say, this will also depend on what you like doing, what time of year you are going, and your budget.

-We’ve put together this guide on what to see in Santorini based on our own experiences on the island in July 2020.
-Firs though, let’s take a look at which time of year might be best to visit.
+I’ve put together this guide on what to see in Santorini based on our own experiences on the island in June 2020.
+First though, let’s take a look at which time of year might be best to visit.

 Best time to visit Santorini